-(7) Inform the qualified individual that he or she may rescind the request for aid-in-dying medication at any time and in any manner.
+(6) Inform the individual that he or she may withdraw or rescind the request for an aid-in-dying drug at any time and in any manner.

-(8) Offer the qualified individual an opportunity to rescind the request for medication before prescribing the aidin-dying medication.
+(7) Offer the individual an opportunity to withdraw or rescind the request for an aid-in-dying drug before prescribing the aid-in-dying drug.

-(9) Verify, immediately prior to writing the prescription for medication, that the qualified individual is making an informed decision.
+(8) Verify, immediately prior to writing the prescription for aid-in-dying drug, that the qualified individual is making an informed decision.

-(10) Ensure that all appropriate steps are carried out in accordance with this part before writing a prescription for aid-in-dying medication.
+(9) Confirm that all requirements are met and all appropriate steps are carried out in accordance with this part before writing a prescription for an aid-in-dying drug.

-(11) Fulfill the record documentation that may be required under Section 443.16.
+(10) Fulfill the record documentation required under Sections 443.7 and 443.17, 443.18.